Milton Keynes: 01908 307075 | Northampton: 01604 460200 | Aylesbury: 01296 489231

 Now to add weight, make sure your bodyweight squat technique is perfect before adding weight.
 If you rush to add weight on bad technique you will undoubtedly injure yourself quickly.

-It will take a couple of weeks of diligent practise for your nervous system to integrate the new movement pattern.
-To begin with you will have to think a lot about what your are doing.
+It will take a couple of weeks of diligent practice for your nervous system to integrate the new movement pattern.
+To begin with you will have to think a lot about what you’re doing.
 The more you practise the less you will have to think and the more natural the movement will become, it is then that you can start to add weights.

 The most common mistake and the most relevant to chiropractic is the 'butt wink' or posterior pelvic rotation to give it a proper name.